pfunks/TCTest/test_faq.md

 The original launch of Steem was on March 23, 2016, announced on <a href="https://bitcointalk.org/index.php?topic=1408726.0">bitcointalk.org</a>.
 There was a bug found in the original code though, and a majority of the stakeholders agreed that it would be easier to fix via a re-launch than a hardfork.
 The blockchain was reset and officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.

+## Can I mine STEEM?

+No. Proof of work mining has been removed from Steem.

 # Steemit, Inc.